 Neighbourhood Plan Update (Oct 2016)

-The consultation period closed on the 3rd October 2016, it was extended due to requests made by Carter Jonas and Pegasus on behalf of landowners they represented.
+The consultation period closed on 3 October 2016, it was extended due to requests made by Carter Jonas and Pegasus on behalf of landowners they represented.

-First a big thank you to everyone who responded to Draft plan, each household and business in Thorp Arch received a hand delivered letter, summary document and questionnaire and a total of 76 responses were received, representing a return of 18.3% with 133 individual comments made on specific items.
+First a big thank you to everyone who responded to the draft plan, each household and business in Thorp Arch received a hand delivered letter, summary document and questionnaire and a total of 76 responses were received, representing a return of 18.3% with 133 individual comments made on specific items.

 Introduction to the Neighbourhood Development Plan

-The Parish Council and Steering Group is now pleased to inform you that the Draft Plan for Thorp Arch is finalised and ready to commence the statutory six weeks pre-submission consultation, under Regulation 14 of the Neighbourhood Planning (General) Regulations 2012.
-This will start on the 20th August and end on the 1st October 2016.
+The Parish Council and steering group is now pleased to inform you that the draft plan for Thorp Arch is finalised and ready to commence the statutory six week pre-submission consultation, under Regulation 14 of the Neighbourhood Planning (General) Regulations 2012.
+This will start on 20 August and end on 1 October 2016.

 We are now seeking your feedback on the draft version of the plan and welcome your views.
-The closing date for any comments or representations you wish to make is Saturday 1st October 2016 and the Draft Plan can be viewed in one of three ways:
+The closing date for any comments or representations that you wish to make is Saturday, 1 October 2016 and the draft plan can be viewed in one of three ways:

-1. View an electronic copy on the Neighbourhood Plan link above.
+1. View another Tronic copy on the neighbourhood plan link above

-The Response Questionnaire, when completed can be submitted either electronically on the Neighbourhood Plan link above, posted or hand delivered to TANPSG c/o 12 Thorp Arch Park, Thorp Arch, Leeds, LS23 7AN or deposited in the return box at The Pax.
+The response questionnaire when completed can be submitted either electronically on the link above post, posted or hand-delivered to 12 Thorp Arch Park, Thorp Arch, Leeds, LS23 7AN or deposited in the returned box at The Pax.

-Should you require any further information or assistance, then please make contact via either the Neighbourhood Plan website-`Contact Us` or the Thorp Arch Parish Council website: www.thorp-arch.org.uk -`Get in Touch`.
+Should you require any further information or assistance, please make contact via either the Neighbourhood Plan website, 'contact us', or the Thorp Arch Parish Council website www.thorp-arch.org.uk 'get in touch'.